 - Frase generates a section based on your heading and the SERP research context

-- Read, edit, and move to the next section
+- Read, edit, verify any external citations it inserts, and move to the next section

 Pro tip: Don’t generate the whole article at once.
 Write section by section — the AI output is significantly better when it has the context of what you’ve already written above it.